Chart Color Schemes

 Moffat Beach - Battery Hill has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 23 projects that could impact the area.
-Notable ones include Moffat Beach Seawall Reconstruction Project, Solara Kings Beach, Caloundra Transport Hub, and Caloundra Centre Activation Project.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 23 projects likely to affect the region.
+Key initiatives include Moffat Beach Seawall Reconstruction Project, Solara Kings Beach, Caloundra Transport Hub, and Caloundra Centre Activation Project.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.